First4Lawyers can help you with equity release

 What is equity release?

-Schemes are available to people over the age of 55, but most equity release products are targeted at homeowners over the age of 60 who own their property outright or have very little left to pay on their mortgage, with no dependents living at the property.
+Equity release schemes are available to anyone over the age of 55.
+But most equity release products are targeted at homeowners older than 60, who own their property outright or have very little left to pay on the mortgage.

-Having your application for equity release accepted will depend on the condition of your property.
+Having your application for equity release accepted will depend on the condition and value of your property, too.
+So this is something that should be considered before you decide to go down the equity release route.

 Why choose First4Lawyers?